Aarhus University Seal

 • Organic production

-Major research areas related to dairy, meat and egg research:
+Major research areas related to dairy, meat and egg science

-• In vitro cell studies - both muscle and intestinal cells for studying bioactivity of food
+• In vitro cell models (muscle and intestinal cells) for bioactivity studies

 • Product development